ExtensityAI/symbolicai/README.md

 * `output` - Output Callbacks (e.g., for printing to console or storage)
 * `imagerendering` - DALL·E 2

-Finally, if you want to create a completely new engine but still maintain our workflow, you can use the `_process_query` function from `symai/functional.py` and pass in your engine along with all other specified objects (i.e., Prompt, PreProcessor, etc.; see also section [Custom Operations](#🧪-custom-operations)).
+Finally, if you want to create a completely new engine but still maintain our workflow, you can use the `query` function from `symai/functional.py` and pass in your engine along with all other specified objects (i.e., Prompt, PreProcessor, etc.; see also section [Custom Operations](#🧪-custom-operations)).

 ## ⚡Limitations